Adversarial Robustness in One-Stage Learning-to-Defer: DEFENDING AGAINST ATTACKS WITH GUARANTEES

 \end{restatable} Here, $\mu_j$ denotes a shifted cost.
 For $j \in \{1,\dots,K\}$, we set $\mu_j(j,y) = \alpha_j \mathbf{1}\{j \neq y\} + \beta_j$, which encodes the cost of predicting class $j$.
 For $j \in \{K+1,\dots,K+J\}$, we define $\mu_j(m_j,y) = c_{j-K}(m_{j-K},y)$, capturing the cost of deferring to expert $j$.

-We prove in Appendix \ref{proof:lem:tlcrobustness} that this adversarial deferral loss upper bounds the standard true deferral loss in classification (Equation~\ref{class}), while explicitly accounting for the worst-case perturbation.
+We prove in Appendix \ref{proof:lem:tlcrobustness} that this quantity upper-bounds the conventional single-perturbation adversarial deferral loss, and therefore also upper-bounds the clean deferral loss in classification (Equation~\ref{class}).
 Since this formulation is NP-hard, we next introduce a tractable surrogate.

 \begin{restatable}[Adversarial Surrogate Deferral Loss for Classification]{definition}{scrobustness} For any hypothesis $h \in \mc{H}$, input–label pair $(x,y)$, and expert outputs $\mathbf{m} = (m_1,\dots,m_J)$, the \emph{adversarial surrogate deferral loss for classification} is defined as